iterative/dvc.org/content/blog/2022-06-01-Jupyter-in-cloud-with-TPI.md

 Once we have cloned the repository and navigated to it in our terminal, we only need to run two commands.
 First, we use `terraform init` to initialize our configuration files.
 After that, we simply run `terraform apply` to launch our Jupyter server.
-That's all there as to it.
+That's all there is to it.
 TPI works its magic, and within a few minutes, we will have our Jupyter environment ready.

 "But wait, how do we access it?"